-In the world of real estate, you never know what is on the horizon.
-There are plenty of times when a situation is thrown on your lap completely out of the blue with unfamiliar circumstances.
-Such can the case with inherited properties.
-Dealing with an inherited property or a property in probate can be one of the most difficult and time-consuming processes you can go through.
-Because of the many laws and red tape associated, an inherited property can take months before the title changes hands.
+Dealing with an inherited property or a property in probate can be a difficult and time-consuming process.
+Because of the many laws associated, an inherited property can take months before the title changes hands.
 When it finally does, you can be left with a property that hasn’t been updated in years and is in dire need of maintenance.
-This puts you in the proverbial “catch 22” of not knowing exactly what to do with the property to maximize the bottom line.

 Common Challenges When Selling An Inherited Property